profmancusoa/google-chrome-dockerized/README.md

 # google-chrome-dockerized

-Dockerfile to build a google-chome docker image to run chrome safely on your system
+Dockerfile to build a google-chrome docker image to run chrome safely on your Linux system